aliatillaydemir/FoodRecipe/README.md

-# FoodRecipe
+# FoodRecipe App

-Technologies and libraries used in the Project:
+## Some Technologies and Libraries used in the Project:

-MVVM Design Pattern
+MVVM Design Pattern:
+- ViewModel

 Rest Api:
-Retrofit
+- Retrofit

 Shimmer:
-Facebook Shimmer
+- Facebook Shimmer

 Database for Offline Cache:
 - ROOM Database